Propylene Glycol: Benefits, Uses, and Top Skincare Products

 Phoenix Dactylifera Extract

-Hyphen Power Peptide Cocktail Serum is a peptide-based serum, but it contains Propylene Glycol as the second ingredient in the inci list, and as we know, Propylene Glycol is an enhancer, so it will help elevate the properties of Peptide in the skin and make it work better and moisturize your skin at the same time.
-Although I am a little worried this product might contain too high a concentration of Propylene Glycol, as it claims it has about 2% Copper Peptide in it, and it comes at a very low number in inci list while Propylene Glycol is the second ingredient.
-So, be careful while using it.
-If you have sensitive skin, you can avoid using this or do a patch test before.
+Hyphen Power Peptide Cocktail Serum is a peptide-based serum that contains propylene glycol as the second ingredient in the INCI list.
+As we know, propylene glycol is an enhancer, so it will help elevate the properties of peptides in the skin and moisturize at the same time.
+However, I am a bit concerned that this product might contain a high concentration of propylene glycol.
+It claims to have about 2% Copper Peptide, and since propylene glycol is the second ingredient, it may be present in a significant amount.
+If you have sensitive skin, consider avoiding this product or conducting a patch test before use.

 Skincare Actives: